Honeywell 6000 series: CPU

-The CPU operated on 36-bit words, and addresses were 18 bits.
-The Accumulator Register (AQ) was 72 bits, or could be accessed separately as two 36-bit registers (A and Q) or four 18-bit registers (AU,AL,QU,QL).
+The CPU operates on 36-bit words, and addresses are 18 bits.
+The Accumulator Register (AQ) was 72 bits, or could be accessed separately as two 36-bit registers (A and Q) or four 18-bit registers (AU, AL, QU, QL).
 An eight-bit Exponent Register contained the exponent for floating point operations (the mantissa was in AQ).
 There were eight eighteen-bit index registers X0 through X7.

-The 18-bit Base Address Register (BAR) contained the base address and number of 1024-word blocks assigned to the program (the 6180 used segmentation rather than the BAR).
-The system also included several special-purpose registers: an 18-bit Instruction Counter (IC) and a 27-bit Timer Register (TR) with a resolution of 2 μs.
-Sets of special registers were used for fault detection and debugging.
+The 18-bit Base Address Register (BAR) contains the base address and number of 1024-word blocks assigned to the program (the 6180 used segmentation rather than the BAR).
+The system also includes several special-purpose registers: an 18-bit Instruction Counter (IC) and a 27-bit Timer Register (TR) with a resolution of 2 μs.
+Sets of special registers are used for fault detection and debugging.

-The EIS instruction set added eight additional 24-bit registers AR0 through AR7.
-These registers contained an 18-bit word address, a 2-bit address of a character within the word, and a 4-bit address of a bit within the character.
+The EIS instruction set adds eight additional 24-bit registers AR0 through AR7.
+These registers contain an 18-bit word address, a 2-bit address of a character within the word, and a 4-bit address of a bit within the character.